corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ### Node Certificate Revocation Checking

-In cases when the certificate revocation list infrastructure (See [Certificate Revocation List](certificate-revocation.md) for more information) is provided, the additional validation for the node’s certificates can be enabled in the Network Map service.
+In cases when the certificate revocation list infrastructure (See [Certificate Revocation List](certificate-revocation.md) for more information) is provided, the additional validation for the node’s certificates can be enabled in the Network Map Service.
 This is achieved via the top-level `checkRevocation` flag set in the configuration file.
 This ensures that any node within the Network Map has a valid, trusted certificate.

 Setting this flag will result in the nodes legal identities certificate paths being validated against the certificate revocation lists whenever the Network Map is updated.
 Any node that has a revoked certificate will be removed from the Network Map.
-The certificates are also checked when the node submits its information to the Network Map service to publish for the first time.
+The certificates are also checked when the node submits its information to the Network Map Service to publish for the first time.

 An example of how this should be added to the configuration file is: